3. Introduction to the Cyanobacteria

 HCBs can produce toxins, called cyanotoxins, and other irritants (Codd et al. 2020, Pilotto et al. 2004, Rzymski and Poniedziałek 2012) that cause serious health effects in people.
 Direct exposure to toxins may occur when you consume drinking water contaminated by HCBs, eat cyanotoxin-contaminated fish or shellfish, accidentally swallow cyanotoxin-contaminated water during swimming, or breathe in aerosolized cyanotoxins in water spray or mist (Carmichael 2001, Hilborn et al. 2014, USEPA 2019b).
 Exposure to cyanotoxins also may be possible through other avenues, such as the consumption of dietary supplements containing cyanobacteria or fruits and vegetables irrigated with cyanotoxin-contaminated irrigation water (Chorus and Bartram 1999, Lee et al. 2017) or water used in kidney dialysis (Azevedo et al. 2002).
 Exposure to irritating compounds produced by cyanobacteria may occur by direct contact with the HCBs during recreation or other activities.

 Table 3-1 summarizes the main cyanotoxin and irritant groups, the cyanobacteria that produce them, and their known health effects.
 Exposure to cyanobacteria and cyanotoxins may affect your skin, eyes, nose, mouth, throat, and lungs through contact or inhalation, and your liver, stomach, kidneys, and nervous system through ingestion (Carmichael et al. 2001, Chorus and Bartram 1999, Hilborn et al. 2014).
 Our understanding of cyanotoxins and organisms that produce them changes frequently as new studies are released, so you should check to ensure that you are using up-to-date resources.
 More information is available from the Centers for Disease Control and Prevention (CDC) for the public and physicians, as well as from U.S. Environmental Protection Agency (USEPA).
 For information on cyanotoxin molecular structure and chemistry, see Huang and Zimba (2019).
+For more details on cyanotoxin exposure routes, health impacts, classes of cyanotoxins, distribution in the environment, and toxicity thresholds, see Cyanotoxins (Section 2 of HCB-2).

 The CDC has developed a voluntary reporting system for HCBs and other harmful algae events.
 The One Health Harmful Algal Bloom System (OHHABS) provides state and territorial public health departments a system for sharing information on human and animal illness associated with HCBs as well as environmental data.
 Data are used to help us better understand the effects of HCBs on human and animal health.